B2C businesses need marketing measurement that’s designed to answer the questions they have about their marketing. Questions like:

 With Rockerbox, everyone from channel managers to CMOs can get access to the data-backed insights needed to keep a high-performing marketing strategy going strong.

 In our monthly demo webinar and Q&A, we deliver a walkthrough of our platform and answer questions that anyone has about how to make the most of our software.
 In our last webinar on March 28, Account Director Steve Dingeldein and Product Marketing Manager Maggie Tharp delivered a thorough overview of key product highlights and also demo-ed our brand new MMM for Shopify feature.
-Below, read a partial transcript of the webinar Q&A, then register to view the full on-demand recording.
+Below, read a partial transcript of the webinar Q&A.

 Maggie Tharp: We have a question right off the bat about MMM, then a few more about MTA that we'll go over next.
 The question reads: “Is the increase in revenue on increasing spend on Shopify or on Facebook?”